 How to Sell A Defective Home

-Some neighborhoods can be perceived in the public eye as being a bad area, even though the homes in a "bad neighborhood" might be located across the street from a so-called desirable area.
-Bad locations affect the value of the home, which can vary by tens of thousands to hundreds of thousands of dollars.
-Owning a home near any of these following types of locations is often detrimental to your market value:
+The public might perceive some neighborhoods as bad even though more desirable areas might be as close as across the street.
+Whatever the reason for the perception, bad locations affect the values of homes by tens of thousands to hundreds of thousands of dollars.
+Owning a home near any of the following types of locations often is detrimental to market value:

 - Main thoroughfares with a lot of traffic